ldn-softdev/jtc/README.md

 #### 5. performance
  - as per my benchmarking both jq and jtc have excellent performance (though jtc is a notch faster - if comparing apples to apples - capabilities that employ both tools)
-- the rest of jugement is up to you!
+- the rest of judgement is up to you!

 ##### Enhancement requests are more than welcome: *ldn.softdev@gmail.com*